 This is not a reflection of clinical care standards.
 It is mainly the result of economic pressure and an outdated legal system, meaning compensation must be calculated on the basis of private rather than NHS care.

-NHS money which could go straight to front line patient care will have to fund compensation awards instead.
+NHS money that could go straight to frontline patient care will have to fund compensation awards instead.

 Patients must be compensated, but in a fairer, more affordable way.

 Fairer for society.
 Fairer for the NHS.
 Fairer for taxpayers.

 In the UK, damages are intended to be compensatory, not punitive, and should cover what is necessary to put the claimant (patient) in the position they would have been in if the negligence had not occurred.

 There are two major elements to damages awards.

 In cases where a patient has suffered a serious injury as a result of negligence, such as a child with brain damage, most of the award is intended to provide funds for care for the patient's projected life span.

 In addition, the defendant has to pay the costs of litigation, including costs of legal advisers and medical experts' fees for both sides.